openconnectivity/Sample-Raspberry-Pi-Code/README.md

 - curl https://openconnectivity.github.io/Sample-Raspberry-Pi-Code/pi-boards/install.sh | bash

-One other note:

-The PYTHONPATH environment variable needs to be set so that the C++ server code can find the Python interface code.
-When the curl command is run, the ~/.bashrc file will be modified so that PYTHONPATH is set on bootup.
-The system will need to be booted in order for ~/.bashrc to be run.
-- sudo reboot

 This command will do a number of things:

 - Clone the Sample-Raspberry-Pi-Code repository (which includes all the sample code described above).
 Each sample subdirectory includes the following files: